It's sad but true...

 If you have other workarounds for using EPS files in PowerPoint, feel free to shoot over – always interested in even better ones!

-What you can do with a Vector Graphic
+What can do with a good vector graphic?

-Below is an example of what you can do with a good vector graphic in PowerPoint.
+Below is an example of what you can do once you've properly converted your EPS file into a vector format that you can use in PowerPoint.